Mahadev-Gadge/GitHub_notes/README.md

 Settings-->developer settings--> Personal access tokens-->Fine-Grained tokens-->Generate new token(given GitHub password)-->fill manditory fields-->Generate token
 Token expiry date can be choosen as per user convenience.

-Few most used commands from cheatsheet will be explained soon.
+Few most used Git commands from cheatsheet will be explained soon.